oicr-ibc/cssscl/README.rst

     $ docker run -ti --cpuset-cpus="0-7" cssscl/ubuntucsss /bin/bash

-this will run the container with 8 cpus)
+This will run the container with 8 cpus

 4. Inside the running container start the mongo database as shown below: